Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Wash utensils, small-wares, flatware, and glassware

-fryer.
-Make sure to get underneath the equipment, too
+Clean grill, griddle, range, flattop, and fryer.
+Make sure to get underneath the equipment, too.

-Change the foil lining on top of the ranges, grills, and flattops
+Change the foil lining on top of the ranges, grills, and flattops.

-Wipe down coffee makers, microwaves, toasters, and meat slicers
+Wipe down coffee makers, microwaves, toasters, and meat slicers.

-Disinfect prep area surfaces
+Disinfect prep area surfaces.

 Clean dispenser heads in soda fountains.
-Clean tips of soda guns
+Clean tips of soda guns.

-Clean the sinks
+Clean the sinks.

-Wash rags, towels, aprons, and uniforms
+Wash rags, towels, aprons, and uniforms.

-Take out trash and recycling
+12. Take out trash and recycling.

 Weekly Front-of-House Cleaning Checklist:

-Dust and wipe down light fixtures
+Dust and wipe down light fixtures.

-Wash glass windows and doors
+Wash glass windows and doors.

 Weekly Back-of-House Cleaning Checklist:

-Clean ovens, including the walls, door, and racks
+Clean ovens, including the walls, door, and racks.

-De-lime the sinks and faucets
+De-lime the sinks and faucets.

-Boil out the deep fryer
+Boil out the deep fryer.

 Monthly Restaurant Cleaning Checklist:

-Dust any decorations or wall art
+Dust any decorations or wall art.

-Check the ceiling for cobwebs
+Check the ceiling for cobwebs.

-Wash behind the hot line to prevent clogs
+Wash behind the hot line to prevent clogs.

-Disinfect the door handles
+Disinfect the door handles.

-Wash the walls
+Wash the walls.

-Wash and sanitize the walk-in refrigerators and freezers
+Wash and sanitize the walk-in refrigerators and freezers.

-Clean any anti-fatigue mats
+Clean any anti-fatigue mats.

-Use drain cleaner on the floors
+Use drain cleaner on the floors.

-Clean refrigerator coils to remove dust
+Clean refrigerator coils to remove dust.

-Clean and sanitize freezer
+11. Clean and sanitize the freezer.

-Replace pest traps
+12. Replace pest traps.

-Empty grease traps
+13. Empty grease traps.

 Every Three Months, Restaurant Cleaning Checklist:

-Clean and sanitize ice machine
+Clean and sanitize the ice machine.

-Wash vent hoods
+Wash vent hoods.

 For more information about being ready for inspection, see How to Prepare for a Restaurant Inspection.